NicolasGrimonpont/Frontend-Lightweight-Framework/README.md

 A frontend lightweight framework to start all your projects.

-This framework can easily be included on any PHP or JavaScript framework like Angular, Laravel, Codeigniter, etc...
+This framework can easily be included on any PHP or JavaScript framework like Angular, Laravel, CodeIgniter, etc...

 ## Installation